 How to Apply to the External M.A.
 Program

-The application deadline is February 15, 2013.
+The application deadline is February 1, 2015.
 Application forms are available online through the School of Liberal Arts.
-We require the GRE in Verbal and Quantitative: the Analytical portion is not required.
-Students with a 650 Verbal or above and a 550 Quantitative or above have the best chance of being admitted.
+We require the GRE in Verbal and Quantitative; the Analytical portion is not required.
+Students with a Verbal Score of 163 or higher have the best chance of being admitted.
 Three letters of reference should be submitted via the online application form.

 Have your official transcript sent directly to the Director of Graduate Studies along with a 10-page research essay on a topic in literary studies.
 We accept students in mid to late spring.